catMeooww/Crafty-Hub/README.md

   - Search by it ID
   - Search by your favorite creators
 ## New Updates
   New updates are coming!
-See the news and suggest ideas in the Forum "Whats your Opnion?" "-Nx6KXPfnhjo81aVdKMT"!
+See the news and suggest ideas in the Forum [Whats your Opnion?](https://catmeooww.github.io/Crafty-Hub/redirect.html?-Nx6KXPfnhjo81aVdKMT
+)